dubiousdavid/dominator/README.md

 ## Wikipedia search example

 Below is a slightly more complicated example where we have two signals, one for actions and one for queries.
-You can play with this example by running `lein cljsbuild once wiki` and opening `wiki.html` in a browser.

 ```clojure
 (ns dominator.wiki